appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 {{<table_name>.filteredTableData}}
 ```

-Where `<table_name>` is the name of your table.

 The following video shows how to bind a text widget to `Table_1` using **filteredTableData**.

 <VideoEmbed host="youtube" videoId="0tvZXEtSMp4" title="filteredTableData" caption="filteredTableData"/>

 #### pageNo

-pageNo gets the page no. of the table that the user is currently viewing.
+pageNo gets the page number of the table that the user is currently viewing.
 This property can be used by APIs for pagination.
 To use this property in a widget, enter the code snippet given below:

 ```javascript
 {{<table_name>.pageNo}}
 ```

-Where `<table_name>` is the name of your table.

 The following video shows how to bind a text widget to `Table_1` using `pageNo`.